zaffnet/nteract/packages/presentational-components/src/components/rich-media.md

+### Media Bundles

-Jupyter kernels are able to emit rich media like images, json, text, html, and many other media types.
-They're the core of what makes notebooks and consoles so expressive.
+Jupyter kernels are able to emit rich [media](https://www.iana.org/assignments/media-types/media-types.xhtml) like images, json, text, html, and many others.
+They're the core of what makes notebooks and consoles _so expressive_.
 They're sent over the jupyter messaging protocol and stored in the notebook just like this:

 ```json
 {